foureyes/csci-ua.0480-fall2016-007/slides/17/javascript-browser.markdown

 <section markdown="block">
 ## Using External JavaScript

-The most commonly accepted best practice for integrating JavaScript is using external JavaScript files.
-This is because external JavaScript files
+The most commonly accepted best practice for integrating JavaScript is using external JavaScript files. __This is because external JavaScript files__ &rarr;

-* {:.fragment} help separate content from style from functionality
+* {:.fragment} helps separate content and style from functionality
 * {:.fragment} encourage code reuse
 * {:.fragment} allows for caching of often used code resources